Internet in prisons: Norway

-Closed prisons (high security prisons) do not allow the use of mobiles.
-All of these prisons have a limited access to Internet and prisoners do not have access to pages where they can communicate with others.
+Closed prisons (high security prisons) do not allow the use of mobile smartphones while mid to low security do.
+All of these prisons have a limited access to Internet and prisoners do not have access to social media.
 Besides, all activities can be tracked.
+This is a similar policy as in Iceland's open prisons, but does allow all prisoners access to internet while well behaved and this strategy has proven to be rewarding and does relieve stress from staff.

 Philippines

 In the Philippines, prisoners are allowed to access the Internet while closely supervised.

 Romania

 In Romania, a survey was conducted in 2008 to assess the situation on availability of IT services to inmates in prisons.
 A response was received from 14 out of the 36 prisons in the country.
 Of the 14, 7 prisons had no computer access to inmates, 5 prisons had computers from different donations, 1 prison stated they had 5 computers with internet access but are for staff use only.
 The 6 prisons that had computer access sometimes used it for recreational purposes, however some do have organized training courses to teach inmates computer operating.
 Connection to the internet is forbidden to inmates in all prisons however.